fjemi/yaml-testing-framework/README.md

 ## Cast arguments and output

 We can convert arguments passed to functions and output from functions to other data types.
-To do this we define cast objects and list them under the keys `cast_arguments` and `cast_output` for tests or `cast_output` for assertions.
+To do this we define cast objects and list them under the keys `cast_arguments` and `cast_output` for tests or `cast_output` for checks.

 ### Schema